dotnet/designs/accepted/2020/cbor/cbor.md

     ///   Writes the end of an array (major type 4).
     /// </summary>
     /// <exception cref="InvalidOperationException">
-    ///   The written data is not accepted under the current conformance level. -or-
     ///   The definite-length array anticipates more data items.
     /// </exception>
     public void WriteEndArray() { throw null; }